shoeper/seafile-docs/deploy/deploy_with_docker.md

 - /shared/bootstrap.conf: This file does not exist by default.
 You can create it by your self, and write the configuration of files similar to the `samples` folder.

-### Upgrading Seafile Server
+### Upgrading seafile server

+If you plan to upgrade 6.3 to 7.0, you can refer to the [Upgrade Documentation](https://download.seafile.com/published/support/docker/6.3%20upgrade%20to%207.0.md).

-TO upgrade to latest version of seafile server:
+To upgrade to the latest version of seafile 6.3:

 ```sh
 docker pull seafileltd/seafile:latest